markj0hnst0n/LeMunch/README.md

 #### Navbar

-- Easily navigate the website via the navbar
+- Easily navigate the website via the navbar.

 #### Sign up or Login

-- Sign Up / Sign In to the website so that a unique user is created or their unique profile is added
+- Sign Up / Sign In to the website so that a unique user is created or their unique profile is added.

 #### Edit Profile

-- Edit user info
+- Edit user info.

 #### Profile page

-- Use the tabs to navigate easily once a user is logged in
+- Use the tabs to navigate easily once a user is logged in.

 #### Recipe upload

-- Add/upload recipes
+- Add/upload recipes.

 #### Browse